We think this TV show stands out for:

 What parents need to know

-Parents need to know that this silly (in a good way) spoof mocks villains, superheroes, and everything else it runs across.
+Parents need to know that The Tick is a silly (in a good way) spoof that mocks villains, superheroes, and everything else it runs across.
 For example: Superwoman and man (in copyright-friendly disguise) argue over her girliness and his fear of commitment, and bad guys admit that they just wanted to make a lot of money so they wouldn't have to work.
 Most young kids won't get the satirical humor aimed at older audiences, but they can still enjoy the action and the ample physical comedy.

 What's the story?

 THE TICK is an irreverent, spoofy take on superhero-dom -- something along the lines of the '60s' live-action Batman.
 Kids will take the action seriously and may just see The Tick (voiced by Townsend Coleman) as a bumbling superhero, but a hero all the same.
 Unless they're both sophisticated and unusually versed in superhero lore, much of the humor will sail right over their heads.
 The Tick, who provides his own narration, is a bit of a problem to have around, thanks to his superhuman strength, general obliviousness, and propensity for crashing through buildings.
 His sidekick, Arthur (Micky Dolenz) -- a plump former accountant who looks like Harvey Pekar in a skintight moth costume -- puts up with it all in the name of being part of the action and frequently enjoys his own triumphs.

 Is it any good?

 It's the quirky, offbeat humor that makes this show such a pleasure (and something of a cult favorite) for teens and adults.
 It's fun viewing for early grade-schoolers and up.
 Kids younger than that won't get the large majority of the jokes in The Tick and may find the action frightening -- although in the end everyone walks, parachutes, or swims away unhurt.

 Talk to your kids about ...